Spinal Discs Explained: Structure, Function & Care

 • Proteoglycan Loss: The breakdown of proteoglycans, essential for water retention, results in degradation of the disc’s aggrecan molecules.
 The loss of proteoglycans is the most significant biochemical change linked to disc degeneration.

 To maintain spinal disc health, minimizing prolonged axial loading and encouraging proper hydration and nutrient diffusion are critical.
-Chiropractic Specialty Center® offers advanced non-surgical spinal disc care to mitigate damage and encourage regeneration through targeted therapies.
+Chiropractic Specialty Center® offers modern non-surgical spinal disc care to mitigate damage and encourage regeneration through targeted therapies.
 Contact us today for comprehensive spine health solutions.

 Proteoglycans and Spinal Disc Health